PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 - Lightning Services
   - Ride the Lightning (RTL).

-By clicking either on the Ride the Lightning Logo in the “Lightning services” tile or “Lightning” underneath wallets in the left menu, server administrators can reach RTL for Lightning node management.
+By clicking either on the Ride the Lightning Logo in the "Lightning services" tile or "Lightning" underneath wallets in the left menu, server administrators can reach RTL for Lightning node management.

-**!?Note!?**
+**Note!**

 Connecting the internal Lightning Node fails - If the internal connection fails, confirm: